My niece Alex’s specifications for her fifth birthday cake:

 “I want a Banshee cake.
 And one switch will make the lights turn on and one switch will make the wheels turn and one switch will make the mouth open and close.”

 Banshee, of course, is a big work machine that appears at the end of Mater and the Ghostlight, which is an extra short on the DVD for the movie Cars.
 In fact, Banshee is not even in the short itself; he pops onto the screen only after the closing credits.
 He appears for all of twenty seconds and you only see him from one angle, which means that I had no idea, from watching the short, what the back half of Banshee looks like.
-Fortunately there is also a toy version of Banshee, so I bought one, planning to use it as a model for the cake and then give it to Nathan for his birthday.
-However, since I failed to inform my sister and her husband that I had this toy for Nathan, they bought him one as well.
+Fortunately there is also a toy version of Banshee, so I bought one, planning to use it as a model for the cake and then give it to Alex for her birthday.
+However, since I failed to inform my sister and her husband that I had this toy for Alex, they bought her one as well.
 I gave mine to my little friend Isaac (age 4), who is also a huge Cars fan, so it actually worked out well for everyone.

 My first step was to create the electronics.
 By this point, I’m pretty adept at putting LEDs in my cakes, so the lights were easy.
 I reused the LEDs that I originally bought for the Tardis Cake.
-To make the wheels spin, I used a motor that I last used to power Big Rig on Nathan’s fourth birthday cake, transferring power to the axles via rubber band drives.
+To make the wheels spin, I used a motor that I last used to power Big Rig on Alex’s fourth birthday cake, transferring power to the axles via rubber band drives.
 I still think it would have worked if my rubber bands had been slightly shorter.
 Rather than just make the mouth open and close I decided that the whole cake should rise and fall as well, so that Banshee looked like he was breathing, as he does in the movie.
-So I made an eccentric cam, hooked up to a motor that I had from powering Melvin the cement mixer’s drum, also on Nathan’s fourth birthday cake.
+So I made an eccentric cam, hooked up to a motor that I had from powering Melvin the cement mixer’s drum, also on Alex’s fourth birthday cake.
 So as the cam rotated, it was meant to raise and lower the front end of Banshee’s body, which was anchored at the axle for his rear wheels, while simultaneously pushing his jaw up and down.
 If my motor had been strong enough to actually do this with the weight of the cake on it, it would have been really cool.

 Before I made anything in edible materials, I made a full scale mockup of the entire cake in Bristol board.
 Then I cut it apart to use as a pattern to make the entire exterior of the cake out of gum paste.
 One nice thing about Banshee is that he only requires two colors of gum paste – construction vehicle yellow and old, dirty metal grey.
 This helped the gum paste cutting stage to go by fairly quickly.
 The most tedious part was making the approximately four hundred and twenty little truncated pyramids for the treads of the tires.